Opentrons/opentrons/app-shell-odd/README.md

-# Opentrons Desktop Shell
+# Opentrons On Design Display (ODD) Shell

 [![JavaScript Style Guide][style-guide-badge]][style-guide]

-> Desktop application wrapper for the [Opentrons App](../app) using Electron
+> On Design Display (ODD) application wrapper for the [Opentrons App](../app) using Electron

 ## overview

-This directory contains the code for the [Electron main process][electron-main] that runs the Opentrons application.
+This directory contains the code for the [Electron main process][electron-main] that runs the Opentrons application on the ODD.

 ### configuration